Spokane Bank Levy Release

 If you attempt to have a bank levy removed through one of the requests or options listed above, but the IRS denies your proposal, you have the option to appeal the denial.
 A Collection Due Process (CDP) hearing will be scheduled, where you can present the financial and personal details you consider relevant to your request.

-Preparing for an appeal often requires the knowledge and experience of a seasoned tax professional.
+Preparing for an appeal often requires the knowledge and experience of a seasoned tax lawyer in Spokane.
 They can help you assemble the needed documentation and scrutinize the assessments made by the IRS, ensuring the highest level of accuracy possible, and can also help you understand the reasonings the appeals office will look for in order to weigh the merits of your appeal.

 An appeal is often your last opportunity to have a levy removed, aside from paying the debt in full.
 Once you request an appeal, you will also have the option to try and form alternative agreements, such as an installment plan, in order to avoid the levy.